 - Document the Walk – Make sure you have everything you’ll need to keep track of what you learn while on the Gemba walk.
 Whether you’re using a notepad, a tablet, or a video recorder, make sure you are able to document exactly what you find so you don’t forget any important discoveries.

 - Get to the Gemba – When planning a Gemba walk, it is important to get to every ‘action area.’
 This means knowing what parts of a facility have an effect on the area you’re investigating.
 If you are looking to improve productivity, for example, you may need to walk through several different areas to identify every possible item that slows down the production of products.
-A great resource to help walk you through the process can be found in this Gemba book.

 - Understand Observation – One of the most important things about a Gemba walk is observing the activities that are going on.
 This doesn’t simply mean looking around an area, but requires intentional observation.
 Knowing what look for, and how to find the information required for improvement is essential prior to taking a Gemba walk.